chain4travel/bridged-camino/docs/api/index.md

 function removeController(address controller) public
 ```

-Disables a controller by setting its worker to address(0)
+Disables a controller by removing it from the enumerable map

 #### Parameters